marcelinollano/energymonitor/README.md

 ### Hardware Setup

 The hardware part could be simpler to be fair.
-If you have an Arduino with a [Wi-Fi shield](http://arduino.cc/en/Main/ArduinoWiFiShield) you can skip the Raspberry Pi altogether.
-I find the Arduino Uno and the 512MB Raspberry Pi to be the best to have around.
+If you have an Arduino with a [Wi-Fi shield](http://arduino.cc/en/Main/ArduinoWiFiShield) you can skip the RPi altogether.
+I find the Arduino Uno and the 512MB RPi to be the best to have around.
 They both are very well supported, have a huge community behind and are very flexible.
 Anyway, here are the components:

 ![Materials](https://raw.githubusercontent.com/marcelinollano/energy-monitor/master/Assets/Materials.jpg)

-You do not need the case for the RPi or the Wi-Fi dongle.
+You do not need a case for the RPi nor the Wi-Fi dongle.
 I do not have my Internet router close to me so I connected the RPi to the home network and then the Arduino through USB to the RPi.
 If I need to upload software to the Arduino I just plug it to my laptop and then to the RPi again.
 You could do this directly through SSH, though.

 The labels "5v Cable" and "Ground Cable" are there just to point out how to wire it.
 I took the schematics from the [Arduino website](http://arduino.cc/en/tutorial/button):